 MATT BRUNO (BRUNO)

 Matt Bruno (he/him/his or they/them/their) is a double graduate of George Mason University (B.A.I.N. in Community Studies in 2005 and a M.A.I.S. in Higher Education in 2009).
-Currently Bruno works at American University, where they serve as Coordinator of LGBTQ Programming in the Center for Diversity & Inclusion.
-In this position, they oversee general LGBTQ outreach and education initiatives.
-They also work with the other center staff on center-wide programming initiatives and diversity/social justice workshops that supports and advocates for better inclusion of women, students of color, LGBTQ students, and first-generation college students.
+Currently Bruno works at American University, where they serve as Assistant Director of Education & Training in the Center for Diversity & Inclusion.
+In this position, they oversee peer education groups, workshops, and trainings offered through the Center.
+They also work with the other center staff on center-wide programming and other initiatives that support and advocate for better inclusion of women, students of color, LGBTQ students, and first-generation college students.
 Bruno has been working towards making AU more inclusive since 2009.
-In addition to his work in the Center for Diversity and Inclusion, Bruno has taught a course on LGBTQ identities through the Women, Gender, and Sexuality Studies Program at AU.
+In addition to his work in the Center for Diversity and Inclusion, Bruno taught AUx1 in the Fall of 2016 and has taught a course on LGBTQ identities through the Women, Gender, and Sexuality Studies Program at AU.
 At George Mason University, he taught an Introduction to Integrative Studies course and in a first-year program through the Integrative Studies Department.
-Outside of American University, they also currently serve as the Co-Chair of the Consortium of Higher Education LGBT Resource Professionals.
+Outside of American University, they also currently serve as the Past Co-Chair of the Consortium of Higher Education LGBT Resource Professionals.
 The Consortium supports staff on college campuses advocating for LGBTQ inclusion, consults with administrators and staff at universities to improve the campus climate for LGBTQ people, and advocates for institutional change and program development that recognizes the needs of LGBTQ people.
 Bruno has a strong passion for incorporating social justice practices that create more welcoming environments on college campuses.
-While not being a career queer, Bruno loves watching the newest crime/mystery/thriller drama, playing with his dog Kona, and cheering on the Washington Capitals!
+He also loves watching the newest crime/mystery/thriller drama, playing with his dog Kona, and cheering on the Washington Capitals!

 AUx1 Instructor & AUx2 Facilitator